Greek Isles: Cyclades, Santorini, and Aegina

 Cancellations and Refunds

-If you do not fly on the group flight, you are responsible for all flight arrangements and transportation (including airport transfers) to join the group.
+If you do not fly on the designated group flight, you are responsible for all flight arrangements and transportation to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.

 Private Tours of Archaeological Sites

-Private tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
+The private tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
 Specialists working at these sites are excited about showing their work to interested enthusiasts.
-However, please be aware that there may be times when the director or a member of the staff may not be onsite when our groups arrive due to other commitments.
+However, please be aware that there may be times when the director may not be onsite when our groups arrive due to unforeseen circumstances.